Our Services

 Most tick bites do not cause serious illness.
 But ignoring symptoms can lead to complications.

-If you feel unsure about what you're experiencing, consider starting with a free online Insect Bite symptom check to guide your next steps.
+If you're unsure whether your symptoms warrant medical attention, take a moment to check your symptoms online for free and get personalized guidance on your next steps.
 And if anything feels severe, unusual, or life‑threatening, speak to a doctor immediately or seek urgent medical care.

 Prompt action, careful monitoring, and medical guidance when needed are the best ways to protect your health after a tick bite.